-But design is interpretable.
-You know… the whole “beauty is in the eye of the beholder” thing.
+Design isn’t like that.
+It’s interpretable.
+It’s feelings and emotions and sensations.
+You know … the whole “beauty is in the eye of the beholder” thing.

 Ask this question early

-There are a number of questions you can ask to make sure that you are at least close when you put those designs out there for the client to critique.
+There are a number of questions you can ask yourself to make sure that you’re close to what your client wants before you lay the designs out to review.

-Do you have any color scheme you would like to use?
+Do you have a color scheme you’d like to use?
 Do you have examples of logos you like?
+Inspiration?
 Are you looking for something playful or professional?
 Simple or complex?
+The possibilities are literally endless.

 But there is no question more important than this one: